 As we get older, it is normal to experience some decline in memory, focus and concentration.
 Although it may feel a bit frustrating, it’s a normal part of the aging process.
 Fortunately, there are certain lifestyle changes we can make to keep our brains healthy and our memories sharp.
-Maintaining a healthy diet is important at any age, but eating nutritious meals full of healthy vitamins and minerals is especially important for seniors.
+Maintaining a healthy diet and prioritizing brain health is important at any age, but eating nutritious meals full of healthy vitamins and minerals is especially important for seniors.

 Did you know that there are specific vitamins and minerals that help fight dementia and Alzheimer’s?
 By incorporating the right foods into your diet, you can help protect your brain cells and reduce your risk of memory loss in the future.
 Are you ready to learn more about brain healthy foods?